r58Playz/terraos/README.md

 ## FAQ

 ### Can I automatically boot into a partition?
-Yes, edit `/sbin/init` on the terraOS boootloader partition and pass terraOS the arguments `autoboot <partnum>` where `<partnum>` is a partition number on the same disk as terraOS.
+Yes, edit `/sbin/init` on the terraOS bootloader partition and pass terraOS the arguments `autoboot <partnum>` where `<partnum>` is a partition number on the same disk as terraOS.

 ### What doesn't work?
 - Deep sleep (kernel issue)